Kinepolis Kirchberg

 Kinepolis Kirchberg is a multiplex cinema in Luxembourg City, in southern Luxembourg, owned and operated by the Kinepolis Group, following their acquisition of the Utopia Group SA in late 2015.
-Prior to this, the multiplex was known as "Utopolis Kirchberg".
-It is located on Avenue John F. Kennedy east of the Kirchberg District Centre in the Kirchberg quarter, in the north-east of the city.
+Prior to this, the multiplex was known as Utopolis Kirchberg.
+It is located on Avenue John F. Kennedy east of the Kirchberg District Centre in the Kirchberg district, in the north-east of the city.
 Originally opened in 1996, it has a total seating capacity of 2505, spread across ten screens, making it the largest cinema in the country.